wircho/Apollonius/README.md

 # Apollonius - A Swift Euclidean Geometry Package

-Apollonius is a simple Euclidean geometry library for Swift that allows you to define figures on a 2D plane and computes for you things like circle radii and intersection point coordinates.
+Apollonius is a simple open source Euclidean geometry library in Swift that allows you to define figures in a 2D plane and computes things like circle radii and intersection point coordinates.
+The figures that can be defined are those that are possible to construct with a ruler and a compass.

 ## Usage

-With Apollonius you **can** initialize a `Canvas` object, representing a 2D coordinate system, and create figures such as points, lines, and circles that live on this `Canvas` instance.
+With Apollonius you can initialize a `Canvas` object, representing a 2D coordinate system, and create figures such as points, lines, and circles that live in this `Canvas` instance.
 Each new geometric figure may depend on previous figures.
 For example:

 ```swift
 let canvas = Canvas()